madhulogu/Weather-pattern-analysis/README.md

 # Weather-pattern-analysis
-Here’s a **simple, concrete example** you can include in your README to show how weather pattern analysis works in practice:
+To show how weather pattern analysis works in practice:

 ---